mshocket/mshocket.github.io/publications.md

 ### In review

-Chelbi‡, I., **M. Shocket**‡, E. Zhioua, J. Hamilton.
+Chelbi, I.‡, **M. Shocket**‡, E. Zhioua, J. Hamilton.
 An oviposition pheromone, hexadecanoic acid, found on the eggs of _Phlebotomus papatasi_ from Sidi Bouzid, Tunisia attracts gravid females and stimulates oviposition.

 ### 2025